agro1desenvolvimento/gchat-release-msg/README.md

 | `webhook-url` | Google Chat webhook URL  | Yes      |

 ## Usage Example

+Create a new webhook in Google Chat and add the URL to your repository secrets.

 ```yaml
 name: Notify Google Chat on Release